Ivorforce/Monoteny/README.md

 * [Future] R
 * [Future] LaTeX (expressions)

 Note: Monoteny has some features that do not translate easily to other languages.
+For example: In Monoteny, a constant is a function requiring arguments on the return type and inferred function binds.
+This amount of flexibility would be confusing and difficult to use in Python or C.

 For this reason, transpilation responsibility is handed over to the programmer.
 They will ultimately decide how, especially w.r.t. different languages, code should be transpiled.
 What this results in is a somewhat unusual 2-layer transpilation: Those functions and types that are designed to work with the outside, and those that 'just need to work'.